Alan-Liang/spectec/spectec/test-prose/TEST.md

 Step_pure/br l
 1. If the first non-value entry of the stack is a LABEL_, then:
   a.
 Let (LABEL_ n { instr'* }) be the current LABEL_ context.
   b.
+Pop all instructions instr* from the top of the stack.
+  c.
 If (l = 0), then:
     1) Assert: Due to validation, there are at least n values on the top of the stack.
     2) Pop the values val^n from the stack.
     3) Pop all values val'* from the top of the stack.
     4) Pop the current LABEL_ context from the stack.
     5) Push the values val^n to the stack.
     6) Execute the instruction instr'*.
-  c.
+  d.
 Else:
+    1) Pop all instructions instr* from the top of the stack.
-    1) Pop all values val* from the top of the stack.
+    2) Pop all values val* from the top of the stack.
-    2) If (l > 0), then:
+    3) If (l > 0), then:
       a) Pop the current LABEL_ context from the stack.
       b) Push the values val* to the stack.
       c) Execute the instruction (BR (l - 1)).
 2. Else if the first non-value entry of the stack is a HANDLER_, then:
   a.
+Pop all instructions instr* from the top of the stack.
+  b.
 Pop all values val* from the top of the stack.
-  b.
+  c.
 Pop the current HANDLER_ context from the stack.
-  c.
+  d.
 Push the values val* to the stack.
-  d.
+  e.
 Execute the instruction (BR l).

 Step_pure/br_if l
 1. Assert: Due to validation, a value of value type I32 is on the top of the stack.